Tower Center, flanking the Brunswick Hilton,

 As I said, that Ruby Tuesday is about to become a Red Robin.

 Two New Jersey Transit commuter bus lines go through the town.
 The 68 provides service to the Jersey City waterfront, and the 138 to Port Authority.
 NJT's local service sends 2 buses from the New Brunswick train station down Route 18 to Ferris Street.
 The 818 continues south on 18 to the Brunswick Square Mall, and then on to Old Bridge.
-The 815 turns onto Ferris Street, then down the Old Bridge Turnpike (County Route 527), then onto County Route 535 into South River, Sayreville and South Amboy, before crossing the Raritan into Perth Amboy and Woodbridge before terminating at the Woodbridge Center Mall.
+The 815 turns onto Ferris Street, then down the Old Bridge Turnpike (County Route 527), then onto County Route 535 into South River, Sayreville and South Amboy, and then crossing the Raritan into Perth Amboy and Woodbridge before terminating at the Woodbridge Center Mall.
 Fares: 1 zone, $1.60; 2 zones, $2.55; 3 zones, $3.15.

 The main newspaper serving E.B. is the Home News Tribune, created in 1995 as a result of a merger between the New Brunswick-based Home News and the Woodbridge-based News-Tribune.
 Sales tax in the State of New Jersey is 7 percent, and it does not rise in the County of Middlesex.

 East Brunswick is traditionally liberal.
-Aside from 1988, it's elected only Democratic Mayors since 1972 -- 10 out of 11.
+Aside from 1988, it's elected only Democratic Mayors since 1972 -- in 10 elections out of the last 11.
 (UPDATE: In November, they made it 11 out of 12.)
 It hasn't voted for a Republican nominee for President since Ronald Reagan in 1984.
 And even when the rest of the 12th District voted for a Republican Congressman, E.B. voted for the Democratic nominee.
 The current Representative is Bonnie Watson Coleman.

 The ZIP Code is 08816.
 The Area Code is 732, with 848 overlaid.